 I’ve been an artist in residence with Saruya (Japan), the Perth Institute for Contemporary Art, and Bundanon, and exhibited work with Curtin Gallery (WA), FORM Gallery (WA), The Blue Room Theatre (WA), The WA Maritime Museum, the Lawrence Wilson Art Gallery (WA), and Sarah Scouts Presents Gallery (VIC).
 My projects span installation works, film scores, and collaborations with dancers, visual artists, projection artists, and architects.

-Alongside my creative work, I contribute as an amateur arts coordinator.
-I’ve curated concerts and events with a variety of community and emerging arts programs across WA.
-Most notably, I established the ensemble Resonant Fields with Victor Arul.
+Alongside my creative work, I contribute as an arts coordinator.
+I’ve curated concerts and events with a variety of community and emerging arts programs, including WWIM, Resonant Fields, and the University of Western Australia.

 More Info